cstaelin/Pathdir-Extension/README.md

 ## Feedback?
 Bugs?
 Feature Requests?

-Please visit the [github issue tracker](https://github.com/cstaelin/pathdir-extension/issues?state=open) to submit comments, bug reports, or feature requests.
+Please visit the [github issue tracker](https://github.com/cstaelin/Pathdir-Extension/issues?state=open) to submit comments, bug reports, or feature requests.
 I'm also more than willing to accept pull requests.

 ## Credits

-Many thanks to the NetLogo developers and the NetLogo user community for answering my questions and suggesting features.
+Many thanks to the NetLogo developers and the NetLogo user community for answering my questions and suggesting  additional features.

 ## Terms of Use